ElitistNerds/conky-steam-friends/README.md

 ### Prerequisites
-Note: The following instructions are written for Ubuntu systems.
-Commands will vary based off of which distribution you are using.
+<b>Note:</b> The following instructions are written for Ubuntu systems.
+Commands may vary based off of which distribution you are using.

 #### 1. Python 3
-You can check to see if Python 3 is installed on your system by typing the following command:
+You can check to see if Python 3 is installed on your system by running the following command:

 `which python3`